The Hippie Movement: 4 Powerful Lessons on Peace, Love and Living Free

 Final Thoughts

-Maybe they didn’t fix the world!
-But they reminded us that it’s worth trying.
-That it’s okay to slow down.
+Maybe the hippie movement didn’t fix the world—but it reminded us that it’s worth trying.
+That it’s okay to slow down, tune in, and live from the heart.

 To drop the mask and feel, care, and to choose joy, even in the middle of a storm.

-The Hippies gave us more than music, art, or style.
+The hippies gave us more than music, art, or style.
 They gave us permission to live differently.
 To love without fear.
 To care without apology.
+And to believe in something deeper than the noise.

 And maybe, just maybe,